 What else should I have ready to bring my new miniature puppy home?
 We very much encourage crate or kennel -training, so a crate just big enough for your mini doodle puppy to lie down and stand up in comfortably is perfect.
 Add to these a leash & collar, food & water bowls, sturdy puppy toys, and a brush to brush out your puppies coat.

 Do you buy your mini doodle puppies back, or refund our purchase price, if, at any time, we find ourselves unable to keep the dog we got from you?
 For various reasons, no, WE DO NOT BUY BACK OR OFFER A REFUND FOR ANY PUPPY OR DOG.

 Do you give a Puppy Guarantee?
 Yes!
-Part of our commitment to you is a 2-year health guarantee document given to you to insure that you are indeed purchasing a puppy that has been fully examined by out vet and given a well puppy check up and first vaccinations with documentation.
+Part of our commitment to you is a 2-year health guarantee document given to you to ensure that you are indeed purchasing a puppy that has been fully examined by our vet and given a well-puppy check up and first vaccinations with documentation.
 Along with that, we guarantee that your puppy is free of genetic defects that would prevent him/her from being an active healthy part of your family.

 Once you inform me that it’s my turn to pick a mini doodle puppy, how much time do I get to make up my mind?
 Because there are often many people in line behind you waiting to pick their puppy, we require that you make your decision within 48 hours of being notified that it is your turn.
 If you cannot, for whatever reason, make your choice within this time frame, we can let the next people after you in line go ahead, and you can “jump in” anytime with your choice.